Death-Classic/CoogiKiwiSite/content/pages/projects/project-two.md

 date: '2025-01-20'
 client: ''
 description: >-
+  SOLD!
 This stunning Coogi sweater is the perfect blend of cozy and refined, much like a freshly brewed cup of coffee.
 featuredImage:
   type: ImageBlock
   url: /images/IMG_7401.jpeg